hail-is/hail/hail/python/hailtop/batch/docs/docker_resources.rst

 --------------

 To use an image with Batch, you need to upload it somewhere Batch can read it: either the `Google Container Registry <https://cloud.google.com/container-registry/docs/>`__ or
-Dockerhub.
+Docker Hub.
 Below is an example of pushing the image to the Google Container Registry.
 For more information about pulling and pushing images for the Google Container Registry, see
 `here <https://cloud.google.com/container-registry/docs/pushing-and-pulling>`__.

 .. code-block:: sh